mianalysis/mianalysis.github.io/README.md

 The module documentation is generated from a static export of MIA located at `/src/assets/modules.json`.

-To regenerate the export for the latest version of MIA ensure that both **Java** and **Gradle** are installed and run the following command:
+To regenerate the export for the latest version of MIA ensure that both **Java** and **Maven** are installed and run the following command:

 ```bash
 npm run mia-export